Is Adoption Right for You?

 Pros and Cons of Adoption [Complete Guide]

 How can you know if adoption is the right choice for you?
-If you’re considering adoption seriously enough that you want to weigh the adoption pros against the cons, then you may already have an answer.
+If you’re considering adoption seriously enough that you want to weigh the adoption pros and cons for the mother, then you may already have an answer.

 But, as you decide whether or not to contact an adoption agency, it’s important to learn about the potential good things about adoption as you weigh them against your fears.
 So below, we’ll break down:

-- Adoption advantages and drawbacks if you’re pregnant and thinking about placing your baby for adoption.
+- Positives and negatives of adoption if you’re pregnant and thinking about placing your baby for adoption.

 - Advantages and disadvantages of adopting a child that a potential adoptive parent might consider.